 Basically, this is a process of planning and conceptualising ahead of the final build.

 Website development is a little more practical.
 It involves building code and creating functional elements that make the website work.
 In other words, the development phase involves interpreting and translating the design so that the right aesthetics, experience and interactions are supported by the finished product.

 Both design and development phases require creative flair and a strong understanding of user needs.
 However, website development requires a high level of technical knowledge in order to build code and to craft functionality, both of which are complex processes that call for a solid command of computing languages.

-There is an element of crossover between the duties of the designer and the developer.
+There is an element of crossover between the duties of the web designer and the developer.
 Both the design and dev phases require a creative flair and a strong understanding of user needs.
 What’s more, for the best outcomes, the designer should also understand the technical aspects of the build, so that design is not only realistic to build, but will also fall within the project parameters in terms of time and budget.

 However, despite these overlaps, the two processes are distinct for the most part.
 An expert web development team may not have the artistic and creative flourish required to achieve a great web design.
 Conversely, a team of web designers won’t necessarily have the coding nous needed to put their designs into action.

 These two processes are distinct, and the personnel involved in each tend to be intrinsically wired differently; creative vs analytic.